-To establish Department of Energy policy for science and energy research and development programs, and reform National Laboratory management and technology transfer programs, and for other purposes.

-- 1 Be it enacted by the Senate and House of Representa- - 2 tives of the United States of America in Congress assembled, - 3 SECTION 1.
-SHORT TITLE; TABLE OF CONTENTS. - 4 (a) Short Title.-This Act may be cited as the - 5 "Department of Energy Research and Innovation Act".

-1 (b) Table of Contents of

-2 this Act is as follows:

-- Sec.
-1. Short title; table of contents. - Sec.
+- To establish Department of Energy policy for science and energy research and development programs, and reform National Laboratory management and technology transfer programs, and for other purposes. - 1 Be it enacted by the Senate and House of Representa- - 2 tives of the United States of America in Congress assembled, - 3 SECTION 1.
+SHORT TITLE; TABLE OF CONTENTS. - 4 (a) Short Title.-This Act may be cited as the - 5 "Department of Energy Research and Innovation Act". - 6 (b) Table of Contents.-The table of contents of - 7 this Act is as follows: - Sec.
+1. Short title; table of contents.

+Sec.
 2. Definitions.